Nusa Penida

 Nusa Penida (Indonesian pronunciation: /id/; ᬦᬸᬲᬧᭂᬦᬶᬤ) is an island located near the southeastern Indonesian island of Bali, which forms a district of the same name in Klungkung Regency.
 The Badung Strait separates the island and Bali.
 The interior of Nusa Penida is hilly with a maximum altitude of 524 metres, and the climate is drier than Bali.
-Like Bali, it is a major tourist destination.
+Similar to Bali, it is a major tourist destination.

 In addition to Nusa Penida, the administrative district of Nusa Penida includes the nearby islands of Nusa Lembongan and Nusa Ceningan, plus eleven even smaller islands.
 The district had a population of 45,110 at the 2010 census, covering 202.84 km2, and the official estimate as of 2024 was 65,820.

 Etymology

 Nusa Penida derives from the Balinese language, with “Nusa” meaning “island” and “Penida” meaning “priest”.
 Hence, Nusa Penida literally translates to “island of priests”.

 History

 Map of the nine Balinese kingdoms, circa 1900.
 On this historical map, Nusa Penida is written Bandieten eiland in Dutch which means "Bandit Island" because of the exile of criminals, political opponents, or convicts to the island.

 The history of the island of Nusa Penida in Bali began in the 10th century.
 The earliest writings about Nusa Penida have indeed been found on the Belanjong pillar, which dates back to 914 AD.
 This pillar contains an inscription that mentions the military expedition of the first Balinese King, Sri Kesari Warmadewa, to conquer Nusa Penida.

-The people of Nusa Penida have long been able to fight against Balinese kings who have organized many other military expeditions.
-However, in the second half of the 17th century, the island of Nusa Penida was definitely conquered by the Gelgel Dynasty expedition.
+The people of Nusa Penida was long able to fight off Balinese kings who organized many military expeditions.
+However, in the second half of the 17th century, the island of Nusa Penida was conquered by the Gelgel Dynasty expedition.
 The last king of Nusa Penida, Dalem Bungkut, was killed in battle.

 Nusa Penida then became part of the Klungkung palace, one of the nine kingdoms in Bali.
-After the integration of Bali into the Dutch East Indies in 1908 which later became Indonesia later, Nusa Penida remained attached to Klungkung Regency.
+After the integration of Bali into the Dutch East Indies in 1908 which later became Indonesia, Nusa Penida remained attached to Klungkung Regency.

 A Dutch map made in 1900 refers to Nusa Penida as Bandit Island because the Klungkung Kingdom once deported criminals, political opponents and black magic experts to Nusa Penida.